MianSaleem/spos-docs/dev-guide.md

 # Developer Guide

-SimplePOS v5 id developed using Laravel, Inertiajs & Vuejs.
+SimplePOS v5 is developed using Laravel, Inertiajs & Vuejs.
 The main page contents can be changed by editing `app/Http/Controllers/HomeController.php`

 ## Code Modifications